CANADA STOCKS-TSX rises on China data, Suncor earnings

 Schwartz added that top Canadian oil refineries like Suncor and Canadian Natural Resources saw their valuations rise after pipeline operator Energy Transfer Partners LP said on Monday it would buy Sunoco Inc for $5.35 billion.

-Talisman Energy Inc's shares dropped 2.6 percent to C$12.58 after the oil and gas producer reported a first-quarter profit on Tuesday, but said it cut capital spending plans again as gas prices remain weak.

-Cameco Corp's shares spiked 4.4 percent to C$22.82 on Tuesday after the world's second-largest uranium producer reported a 45 percent increase in quarterly profit.
+Cameco Corp's shares spiked nearly 4 percent to C$22.70 on Tuesday after the world's second-largest uranium producer reported a 45 percent increase in quarterly profit.

-Thomson Reuters Corp edged up 0.8 percent to C$29.76 after the global news and information provider reported a higher-than-expected first quarter profit.

-Shares of WestJet Airlines Ltd climbed 2 percent to C$14.51 after Canada's No. 2 airline, said on Tuesday it has selected Bombardier Inc to supply turboprop aircraft for the new regional carrier it is setting up to try to chip away further at dominant, but ailing, competitor Air Canada .
-Bombardier was up 2.1 percent to C$4.27.

 ($1=$0.98 Canadian)